Facebook: Millennials Want Bottom-Up Company Culture

 Marketers need to stop being afraid of what the consumer has to say.
 It’s not all complaints and negative feedback.
 If we take a step back and really listen, instead of just pushing messages we discover a new, more relatable marketing strategy.

-Talk to your employees regularly, ask for feedback, give-up control
+Talk to your employees regularly, ask for feedback, and give-up control

 We must break the divide between employees and senior leadership once and for all.
 We must deconstruct two solitudes into one.
 It’s not employees versus management.
 It’s not hierarchy washed away by anarchy or heterarchy.
 It’s people working with people.